Study: Glucosamine Doesn't Relieve All Joint Pain

 And I'm Melissa Block.
 A new study offers mixed reviews for one of the nation's most popular dietary supplements for joint pain.
 Millions of Americans are taking the supplement glucosamine-condroitin sulfate at a cost of about 730 million dollars a year.
 NPR's Patricia Neighmond reports on the study in the New England Journal of Medicine.

-Dr. DON CLAIG (Rheumatologist, University of Utah School of Medicine): Frequently there's a gelling sensation and so patients will say that when they have been seated for a long time or when they first arise in the morning for a few steps or a few moments the joints feel stiff.
+DON CLAIG: Frequently there's a gelling sensation and so patients will say that when they have been seated for a long time or when they first arise in the morning for a few steps or a few moments the joints feel stiff.

 NEIGHMOND: And typically Claig says patients describe their pain as worse with exercise.